All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How is Wegovy different from appetite suppressants like phentermine?

 Phentermine works as a stimulant that increases norepinephrine in the brain.
 Wegovy works through the GLP-1 hormonal pathway, which is fundamentally different.
-Wegovy provides more sustained appetite control, does not have stimulant side effects, offers cardiovascular protection rather than risk, and can be used long-term (phentermine is limited to short-term use).
+Wegovy provides more sustained appetite control, doesn't have stimulant side effects, offers cardiovascular protection rather than risk, and can be used long-term (phentermine is limited to short-term use).
 GLP-1 vs alternatives

 Does Wegovy work for everyone?